JoeGuillory/RayGuard/Game Design Document.md

 # Graphics
 We plan on using sprites

-Enemies: Simple sprite-based enemies with unique colors or shapes for each type (e.g., green for basic enemies, red for fast enemies).
+Enemies: Simple sprite-based enemies with unique colors or shapes for each type, green for basic enemies, red for fast enemies.

-Background and Path: The path will be a simple path or line with a basic background (e.g., grass, mountains).
+Background and Path: The path will be a simple path or line with a basic background.

-UI: Basic HUD with health, money, and wave number displayed.
+UI Basic HUD with health, money, and wave number displayed.

-Gameplay Loop:
+# Gameplay Loop

 The game starts by generating a wave of enemies.